AshwaniGautam/Cracking-The-Coding-Interview/README.md

 If you find any bug, Edge case failing, or implementational fault.
 Feel free to Pull.
 I have, to the best of my knowledge, mentioned any assumption i made in the programs.
 Would be adding more problems.

+C.sh is a Bash file, It removes ALL the FILES in the current directory except cpp and Bash files.